UWQirongSu/Anki/README.md

 ### Flags

--history <history_file>: Optional.
+- `-history <history_file>`:
+  **Optional**.
 Path to a TSV file that stores previously learned words.
 This file helps ensure that you don't tag words you've already learned in the past.

+- `--disable-history`:
---disable-history: Optional.
-Disable storing history.
+  **Optional**.
+Disables storing history.
 If used, the program will not update or use the history file.

---required-count <number>: Optional.
+- `--required-count <number>`:
+  **Optional**.
 The minimum number of occurrences required for a word to be tagged.
-By default, it’s set to 1.
+By default, it is set to `1`.

 ### Example 1: Basic Usage